writechoiceorg/rocketlawyer/pages/concepts-page.md

 ### Authentication API

-In this section, we define key terms related to Authentication API:
+In this section, we provide definitions for terms related to Authentication API:

 - **Authentication API:** The Authentication API manages access to resources across Rocket Lawyer’s APIs, ensuring secure and controlled interactions.